20th Special Forces Group: Gallery

 Soldiers from the 20th Special Forces Group, Massachusetts National Guard prepare to raid an objective during training here, June 8, 2018.
 The highly trained and specialized soldiers are taking part in a combined arms exercise that tests the capabilities of combat support units.

 A member of the Army National Guard's 20th Special Forces Group (Airborne) combat dive team tests his rebreather apparatus prior to entering the water at Naval Station Mayport, Fla., April 29, 2015.
 The divers were performing closed circuit dive training required to complete their re-qualification.

-Special Forces Soldiers with the Illinois National Guard's Company A, 2nd Battalion, 20th Special Forces Group (Airborne) in Chicago, prepare for a night high altitude high opening jump at 14,000 feet from a CH-47D Chinook with Company B, 2nd Battalion, 238th Aviation Regiment in Peoria, Illinois, at Fort McCoy, Wisconsin, August 8.
+Special Forces Soldiers with the Illinois National Guard's Company A, 2nd Battalion, 20th Special Forces Group (Airborne) at that time of Chicago, prepare for a night high altitude high opening jump at 14,000 feet from a CH-47D Chinook with Company B, 2nd Battalion, 238th Aviation Regiment in Peoria, Illinois, at Fort McCoy, Wisconsin, August 8, 2014.

 A member of the Army National Guard's 3rd Battalion, 20th Special Forces Group (Airborne) combat dive team helo-casts in Florida waters from a CH-47 Chinook helicopter at Naval Station Mayport, May 1, 2015.
 The divers were performing closed circuit dive training, help-casting and additional maritime training required to complete their re-qualification and familiarization.

 National Guardsmen with Company A, 2nd Battalion, 20th Special Forces Group (Airborne) prepare to exit a C-130 Hercules during a night training mission over Muscatatuck, Ind., Monday, Aug.
 3, 2015.